Codeinwp/themeisle-companion/readme.txt

 == Changelog ==
+= 2.3.1 - 2018-01-17  =

+* Disabled automatic display for sharing button on pages and added an option to toggle it.

 = 2.3.0 - 2018-01-15  =

 * Adds 3 forms widgets for Elementor (Contact form, Newsletter, and Registration form).